cyrilbz/envelope_cloud/README.md

 1. **Clone the Repository**

-   Open a terminal and run the following command to clone the repository:
+   Open a terminal (or Anaconda prompt on Windows) and run the following command to clone the repository:

    ```bash
    git clone git@github.com:cyrilbz/envelope_cloud.git